 Experiment 2

 Experiment 2 aimed to examine whether the introduction of uncertainty, following a period of certain training (i.e., unexpected uncertainty), would lead to an increase in cue-processing, as determined by better recognition memory for the cues.
 The design of Experiment 2 can be seen in Table 2.
 The experiment consisted of three groups.
 Groups Certain Long and Certain Short received training that was similar to the Certain condition from Experiment 1, experiencing certain contingencies between the cue compounds and the outcomes throughout the training phase, differing only in the amount of training they experienced.
-Group Uncertain first experienced the certain contingencies before the contingencies became uncertain for a short period before the recognition memory test.
+Group Unexpected Uncertain first experienced the certain contingencies before the contingencies became uncertain for a short period before the recognition memory test.
 Our prediction was that, if the introduction of unexpected uncertainty promotes greater levels of exploratory attention, then we should see better recognition memory performance in this uncertain condition, compared to the certain condition.

 Table 2